FOMO-GOBBLE/fomo3d-docs/pages/resources/faqs.md

 * **How does fee claiming work in the Solana.fun ecosystem?**

-Solana.fun redistributes 95% of fees to stakers across three assets:
+Solana.fun redistributes 95% of launchpad fees to stakers across three assets:

   * $SOLFUN token (69% of fees): The primary ecosystem token.
   * $MAGE NFTs (25% of fees): The official Solana.fun NFT collection.